 Best Times of Day for Birding

-Just as humans have daily schedules, birds also have daily patterns for feeding, roosting and other activities.
-Learning those patterns of avian behavior can help birders learn when best to see birds.
+Just as humans have daily schedules, birds also have daily patterns for feeding, roosting, and other activities.
+Learning those patterns of behavior can help birders learn when best to see birds.

 - Feeding: Birds spend most of their time foraging, either finding food for themselves or to offer to a mate or growing hatchlings.
 One of the most active feeding times is early morning as the sun rises and warms up insects, making it easier for insectivorous birds to forage.
 At the same time, other species are also refueling after a long night.
 Late evening is similarly active for feeding birds as they store energy for the night.

 - Singing: When birds are vocal, birding by ear is much easier.
-During the spring and summer birds are working to establish territories and attract mates, and they frequently sing in the early morning when sounds carry further and there may be less background noise.
+During the spring and summer birds are working to establish territories and attract mates, and they frequently sing in the early morning (though some do sing at night) when sounds carry further and there may be less background noise.
 Birders who go into the field in the morning are better equipped to take advantage of the sounds birds make to find and identify different species.

 - Sunning: Birds that practice sunning are often easy to find in the mid-afternoon when the sun is at its highest.
 This can be a popular birding tactic in any season as birds use the sun for temperature regulation and feather mite control.

-- Drinking: Birds may drink at any time of day, but they are more likely to visit bird baths and other water sources in the heat of the day.
-Other popular drinking times, particularly at backyard baths, are the same times the birds are feeding, when they take advantage of the water at the same time they are eating.
+- Drinking: Birds may drink at any time of day, but they are more likely to visit birdbaths and other water sources in the heat of the day.
+Other popular drinking times, particularly at backyard baths, are the same times the birds are feeding.
+They take advantage of the water at the same time they are eating.

 Understanding the basics of bird behavior is an easy way to learn when to go birding and will give birders plenty of opportunities to observe various behaviors for every bird they see.